hirosystems/stacks.js/docs/getting-started.md

 As the name suggests, "testnet" is a network for testing.
 It's a separate blockchain state that holds test tokens, which have no value.

-Developers are encouraged to use testnet for testing and development, before rolling out applications and contracts to mainnet.
+Developers are encouraged to use testnet for testing, before rolling out applications and contracts to mainnet.
+For development, there is even Devnet/Mocknet for working in a local development environment.
 Stacks.js functions can be configured to use wichever network you want.

 ```js
 import { StacksMainnet, StacksTestnet } from '@stacks/network';